apache/doris/docs/en/docs/install/install-deploy.md

 	`fe_host` is the node IP where FE is located;  `query_port` is in fe/conf/fe.conf; the root account is used by default and no password is required in login.

-	After login, execute the following command to add all the Best:
+	After login, execute the following command to add all the BE host and heartbeat service port:

 	`ALTER SYSTEM ADD BACKEND "be_host:heartbeat_service_port";`